schmidti159/blog.ad-schmidt.de/content/blog/2021_04_github_webhooks_with_flask.md

 Enter the URL where your flask app will be deployed and select Content type 'application/json'.

-For my use case it was enough to send just `push` events.
+For this use case it was enough to only send `push` events.

 When you confirm this new webhook GitHub will send a ping to it, which will probably fail at this time.